Canadian Football League in the United States: League troubles

-End game
+The last international Grey Cup

 With these troubles still fresh, the NFL then dealt the CFL's American expansion a critical blow.
 On November 6, 1995—the week of the South Division Final—Cleveland Browns owner Art Modell announced he was moving his NFL franchise to Baltimore for the following season.
 A day after the game, the Stallions' owners called Commissioner Smith and requested a meeting in Toronto; Smith's summary of their position was "we'll pay our bills but we're done."
-The Stallions had been broadsided by the announcement, even though rumors of the NFL's impending return to Baltimore had cropped up as early as September.
+The Stallions had been broadsided by the announcement, even though rumours of the NFL's impending return to Baltimore had cropped up as early as September.
 Speros and other insiders initially did not believe Modell was serious, a belief shared for a time even by some NFL owners.
 Even as it became clear that the Browns' relocation threat was credible, they still hoped NFL owners known to be opposed to the Browns' relocation such as Pittsburgh's Dan Rooney and Buffalo's Ralph Wilson would persuade Modell to come to terms with Cleveland.
-Nonetheless, by November the rumors were enough to seriously impair the Stallions' marketing efforts, and attendance for the team's semi-final against Winnipeg (played two days before the Browns' announcement) was a franchise low of 21,040.
+Nonetheless, by November the rumours were enough to seriously impair the Stallions' marketing efforts, and attendance for the team's semi-final against Winnipeg (played two days before the Browns' announcement) was a franchise low of 21,040.

 Once the Browns' move became official, what remained of local support for the Stallions dried up almost overnight.
 The team responded with desperate measures, essentially giving away thousands of tickets for what would become the final CFL game played in the United States, and announced a respectable attendance of 30,217 for their South Division Final victory over San Antonio.
 It was to no avail; the Grey Cup victory celebration in Inner Harbor went almost unnoticed in local media.

-Speros quickly realized that as successful as the Stallions had been, they could not even begin to compete with an NFL team.
-While Baltimore Mayor Kurt Schmoke (one of the few dignitaries to attend the Stallions' championship celebration) and some others claimed it was possible that the Stallions could coexist with Modell's team (which was ultimately reconstituted as the Baltimore Ravens following a settlement between Modell, the NFL and the city of Cleveland) it soon became apparent that there wasn't enough advertising revenue or fan support to go around.
-Additionally, the Stallions would have faced serious logistical problems with Memorial Stadium once the NFL season started in September.
-Speros said years later that all of this led him to conclude that the Stallions would have effectively been reduced to "minor league" status had they stayed in Baltimore.
+Speros quickly realized that as successful as the Stallions had been, they could not compete with an NFL team.
+While Baltimore Mayor Kurt Schmoke (one of the few dignitaries to attend the Stallions' championship celebration) and some others claimed it was possible that the Stallions could coexist with the new Baltimore Ravens, Speros felt that logistical issues, lack of advertising revenue, and divided fan support would reduce the Stallions to "minor league" status had they stayed in Baltimore.